 Cultural Resources.
-Although an archeological analysis of the project site has not been completed, an archaeological study for other areas of the Mill Site have identified significant cultural resources.
+Multiple rounds of archeological analysis of the project site have been completed, and have identified some areas of the Mill Site as having the potential for significant cultural resources.
+Project alternatives that include establishment of a new creek bed, for example, may result in the need to remove and/or disturb cultural resources.
+These potential impacts will need to be analyzed and the City will need to undertake consultation with the Sherwood Band of Pomo Indians regarding this project.
 Per Public Resources Code Section 5024 consultation with State Historic Preservation Office (SHPO) is required.
 Consultant would be responsible for SHPO consultation.
 City staff, with Consultant participation, will coordinate formal Government-to-Government consultation between the City of Fort Bragg and Sherwood Band of Pomo Indians.

 Sea Level Rise, Tsunami Hazards, and Increased Erosion.
 The City of Fort Bragg is located just on shore from the California Triple Junction a place of significant geotechnical subduction with the potential to generate a tsunami event on site.
 The EIR should analyze the potential impact of tsunami and earthquake events on the proposed project and project alternatives.
-Sea Level rise may also have the potential to impact the stability of portions of the project site that could be inundated by sea level rise or could be impacted by storm surge due to sea level rise.